Kordight/Simple-Link-Shortener/README.md

 CREATE DATABASE url_library
 ```

-and then inport `url_library.sql`.
+and then import `url_library.sql`.

-You should be able to use website now under `http://yourdomain.com/tinyURL/`.
+You should be able to use the website now `http://yourdomain.com/tinyURL/`.